Search by Keyword

-On March 12th, 1964, Beatles producer George Martin and engineer Norman Smith convened in the control room of EMI Studio Three in London to create stereo mixes of two songs that The Beatles reluctantly recorded on January 29th in a recording studio in Paris.
+On March 12th, 1964, Beatles producer George Martin and engineer Norman Smith convened in the control room of EMI Studio Three in London to create stereo mixes of two songs that The Beatles reluctantly recorded on January 29th of that year in a recording studio in Paris.
 These two songs were German language versions of their two latest hit songs, "I Want To Hold Your Hand" and "She Loves You."
-The only reason they recorded these versions was because EMI's West German Branch, Odeon Records, were convinced that only German language music could make an impact in that country.
+The only reason they recorded these versions was because EMI's West German Branch, Electrola, was convinced that only German language music could make an impact in that country.

-Surprisingly, this second German song did end up getting released in the US in 1964, but not by Capitol Records.
-Swan Records out of Philadelphia, with dollar signs in their eyes, acquired a copy of the German record and decided to release it as a single in America by dubious means.
-Therefore, while Britain declined to release either song in that country at that time, American fans received both within months of them being recorded.
+Surprisingly, this second German song did end up being released in the US in 1964, but not by Capitol Records.
+Swan Records out of Philadelphia, with dollar signs in their eyes, apparently acquired a copy of the German 45 and decided to push the envelope by releasing "Sie Liebt Dich" as a single in America.
+Therefore, while EMI declined to release either song in Britain at that time, American fans received both within months of them being recorded.

 On January 28th, 1964, popular German singer and lyricist Camillo Felgen, received a phone call requesting his assistance regarding two new songs being recorded by The Beatles.
 He was asked to translate "I Want To Hold Your Hand" and "She Loves You" into German and coach John, Paul and George in their pronunciation during a recording session to be held the next day.